Unrealized Projects 1930-1934

 THREE WEEKS (1932)

-A silent film was made in 1924.
-It starres Aileen Pringle and Conrad Nagel.
+A silent film was made of Three Weeks in 1924 starring Aileen Pringle and Conrad Nagel.
 Why Garbo never made the film is unknown.

 The plot: The Queen of Sardalia is in a bad marriage with the brutal King Constantine II.
-She decides to get away from her normal life for a period and goes on vacation to Switzerland.
-Here, she meets Paul Verdayne.
-They have an affair, which lasts for three weeks.
+She decides to get away and goes on vacation to Switzerland.
+Here, she meets Paul Verdayne and they have an affair for three weeks.

 SOURCE: GARBO book